 iBUGI was developed was to address the growing concern that many of the fastest growing urban areas in western North America, as well as water-limited regions around the world, are located adjacent to mountain ranges, where precipitation from higher elevations provides water resources at lower elevations.
 Urbanization along these mountain front ecosystems is rapidly altering the landscape, highlighting the need for research into the sustainable development of these regions characterized by sharp transitions in elevation, climate, geology, and ecology.
 The Wasatch Front is emblematic of these rapidly growing regions and our research into the coupled human-natural environment is developing both site-specific and readily transferrable knowledge to address the challenges faced by state, regional, and local agencies.

-Targeted new observations include spatially extensive field campaigns across the watershed, development of new hydro-chemical data sets co-located with ongoing water balance or social science research, and development of groundwater observations to expand the temporal scale of data from individual events to the time course of urbanization.
-The multi-scale foci of iBUGI will both inform coupled modeling efforts and provide spatially and temporal explicit data for coupled model evaluation within RFA 3.
+Results of the iBUGI effort include targeted new observations of spatially extensive field campaigns across the watershed, the development of new hydro-chemical data sets co-located with ongoing water balance or social science research, and the development of groundwater observations to expand the temporal scale of data from individual events to the time course of urbanization.
+The multi-scale foci of iBUGI informed both the coupled modeling efforts and provided spatially and temporal explicit data for coupled model evaluations.